CarlosGomezCalzado/ZK-leader-election/README.md

 # Objectives
 The main objectives of this project are to enhance the security of the protocol using two techniques:

+1. Homomorphic Hashes:

-- Homomorphic Hashes: By replacing the size and identifier in leader messages with a homomorphic hash, we can verify if the receiver has an equal or larger born list.
-If it's a subset, no leadership change occurs.
-In case of equality, tie-breaking can be done using the identifier.
+- Objective Question: Can we enhance the security of the protocol by replacing the size and identifier in leader messages with a homomorphic hash, allowing us to verify if the receiver has an equal or larger born list?
+And in the case of a subset, can we ensure that no leadership change occurs, with tie-breaking based on the identifier in the event of equality?

+2. Bloom Filters:

-- Bloom Filters: Sending a bloom filter of the born list in addition to the homomorphic hash allows the receiver to check if its identifier is included in the sender's bloom filter.
-If it is, the receiver acknowledges the sender as the leader.
+- Objective Question: Is it possible to strengthen the protocol's security by sending a bloom filter of the born list along with the homomorphic hash, enabling the receiver to check if its identifier is included in the sender's bloom filter?
+Will acknowledgment of the sender as the leader occur if the identifier is present?
+3. ZK-SNARKs:

-- ZK-SNARKs: Sending a ZK-proof to guarantee the veracity of the received message.
+- Objective Question: Can we send a ZK-proof to guarantee the veracity of the received message as part of the project's objectives?

+4. Transition to State-Machine Replication:

+- Objective Question: Is it feasible to transition from a standard one-shot consensus to a paradigm of state-machine replication as part of the project's objectives?

 # Current Stage